DavidMiles1925/plant_care_assistant/README.md

 ### Configuring the Program

+Configuration instructions coming soon.

 See the video for a detailed walkthrough of the configuration values.
-Otherwise

 ### Run the Program